tnystc/my-metu-ceng/README.md

 # my-metu-ceng
-CENG homeworks I have done.
+CENG homeworks I have done at METU.